Journey into Night

-"Journey into Night" is the first episode in the second season premiere of the HBO science fiction western thriller television series Westworld.
+"Journey into Night" is the premiere of the second season of the HBO science fiction western thriller television series Westworld.
 The episode aired on April 22, 2018.
 It was written by Lisa Joy and Roberto Patino, and directed by Richard J. Lewis.

-Critics generally liked it.
+The episode’s title refers to the name of Robert Ford’s new narrative, established in the previous episode.
+The episode also introduces several new cast members, including Gustaf Skarsgård as Karl Strand and Fares Fares as Antoine Costa.

+The episode was watched by 2.06 million viewers and received highly positive reviews from critics, who praised the character development and Evan Rachel Wood’s performance.

 Plot summary

 Two weeks after Dolores initiates the hosts' revolt, Delos security forces led by Karl Strand arrive to exterminate any hosts they come across.
 They find Bernard among a number of massacred hosts and request his help in their task.
 Bernard, hiding the fact he is a host, helps them, including recovering a memory that Dolores was behind the massacre.
 Bernard has a flashback to events immediately after Dr. Ford's death.

 In the park, Dolores leads her hosts to hunt down the guests.
 Teddy, who is still on his narrative loop, begs Dolores to run away with him, but she refuses, and states that Westworld and the human world can no longer co-exist.
 Angela tells Dolores she found what they were looking for.
 They set out, with Dolores intending to reveal the hosts' true nature to themselves.
 William, elated that the park now poses a real threat, evades the hosts.
 He finds the "young Dr. Ford" host, who tells him that there is a new game Dr. Ford programmed just for him: to find "the door" to allow him to escape the maze.
 William kills the host.

 Within the Westworld control center, Maeve stops a rogue host from killing Lee.
 Lee offers to help find Maeve's daughter.

 Delos' security team finds signs of hosts from other parks having crossed into Westworld.
 They track a large congregation of hosts to a flooded valley where hundreds of hosts float dead in the water, including Teddy.
 Bernard looks upon the scene and admits that he killed them all.